Who We Are

 What We Do

-Our partners work to empower private landowners to carry out sustainable management practices on their properties that have ecological, economic, and national defense benefits.
-We accomplish this by connecting landowners with voluntary state and federal assistance programs that meet their individual needs.
+We empower landowners and managers to implement sustainable land management practices that have ecological, economic, and national defense benefits.
+We accomplish this by providing connections with voluntary state and federal assistance programs that meet their individual needs.
 To learn more about available assistance, please visit our interactive landowner resources tool.

 Strengthen Military Readiness

-Our partners strengthen military readiness by promoting land use around military installations and ranges that is compatible with the national defense mission.
-We also work proactively to address regulatory restrictions that may inhibit military activities.
-As a result, our partners enhance the military's ability to carry out testing, training, and operational activities that are necessary to prepare the warfighter for real world combat.
+We promote land use around military installations, ranges, and operating spaces that is compatible with national defense and alleviates regulatory restrictions that may inhibit military operations.
+This enhances the military's ability to carry out testing, training, and operational activities necessary to prepare the warfighter for real-world combat.

 Preserve Natural Resources

-Our partners work across conventional boundaries to restore, enhance, and manage natural resources at the landscape scale.
-We are focused on bringing federal agencies, state and local governments, and private landowners together to tackle critical issues such as fire and fuels, water quantity and quality, and wildlife habitat connectivity.
+We restore, enhance, and manage natural resources at the landscape scale by bringing together federal agencies, state and local governments, non-governmental organizations, landowners, and other land managers to address critical issues such as wildfire, water quantity and quality, wildlife habitat connectivity, and ecosystem resilience to climate change.

 Support Agricultural Productivity

-Our partners recognize the importance of building and maintaining strong agricultural economies.
-Our projects support agricultural production across the country by advancing sustainable land management practices that improve water, air, and soil quality for working landowners.
+Recognizing the importance of strong agricultural economies, we support farmers, ranchers, and foresters in meeting their production goals while simultaneously advancing sustainable land management practices that improve water, air, and soil quality.

 Increase Access to Recreation